fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/vTrue/Get-AzureRmADSpCredential.md

 ```

 ### -ServicePrincipalName
-Specifies the name of the service principal name (SPN) that this cmdlet gets credentials from.
+The name (SPN) of the service principal to retrieve credentials from.

 ```yaml
 Type: String